1.11.8 Servicewide Electronic Research Program (SERP)

 Content Owner

-1. Has technical material placed on SERP (IRM, job aid, contact listing).
+1. Have content on SERP (IRM, job aid, contact listing).

-3. Is responsible for ensuring content is accurate and current by issuing interim guidance and annual updates.
+3. Ensure content is accurate and current by issuing interim guidance and annual updates.

-2. Placing material on SERP is optional for various business units.
-If placing material on SERP, the content owner must consent to SERP requirements.
-See IRM 1.11.8.1.2, Requirements for Hosting Content on the SERP Website.
+2. Hosting material on SERP is optional for various business units, however, the content owner must adhere to SERP requirements if placing material on SERP.
+See IRM 1.11.8.1.3.1, Requirements for Hosting Content on the SERP Website.

-3. Any changes (temporary or permanent) to the actual ownership of the content must be reported to SERP via the *CTR ODN SERP SECT@irs.gov mailbox.
+5. Any changes (temporary or permanent) to the actual ownership of the content are reported to SERP via the *CTR ODN SERP SECT mailbox.

-4. A resource for information is the SERP Author Resource Guide.
-The Author Resource Guide contains:
+6. A resource for information is the SERP Author Resources page.
+The Author Resources page has:

 • SERP Submission Form and User Guide

-• SERP References such as SERP contact info, the SERP e-mail address, and the Authorized Submitter Form
+• SERP References such as SERP contact info and email address

-• IRMs that are pertinent to the SERP process and regulations
+• IRMs pertinent to the SERP process and regulations

 Authorized Submitter

-1. An authorized submitter is a person who is authorized to submit content changes to SERP.
-IRM authors as well as their direct managers and senior analysts are considered authorized submitters.
-See IRM 1.11.8.7, Updating Content on the SERP Website, for IRM content.
+1. An authorized submitter is authorized to submit content changes or additions to SERP.
+IRM authors as well as their direct managers and senior analysts are automatically considered authorized submitters.
+See IRM 1.11.8.7, Updating Content on the SERP Website.
+An authorized submitter is not the same as the approving official.
+These individuals are not automatically the official authorized to approve content changes.
+Contact your organization to determine who is authorized to approve IPUs.
+See IRM 1.11.10.6, Approve Interim Guidance or other content changes posted on SERP.

 Note:

-Organizations have the option to designate additional authorized submitters as needed.
+Organizations may designate other authorized submitters as needed.

-4. Once added, any changes/updates (temporary or permanent) to an authorized submitter's information can be made by the employee, and must be reported to SERP via the Authorized Submitter Form.
+5. Once added, any changes/updates (temporary or permanent) to an authorized submitter's information are emailed to *CTR ODN SERP SECT with changes to the information shown above noted.

 SERP IRM Author Roles and Responsibilities